From humble beginnings, The South Seattle Emerald celebrates 7 years

 “When I cover a shooting in the CD (Central District), I’m not talking about ‘them’ … I’m talking about how this affects ‘us’,” Davis said.
 “And that distinction between ‘us’ and ‘the other’ is major.”

-While Davis has written for the Seattle Weekly, City Arts, and the Stranger, “it’s never felt more like home than it has at the Emerald,” he said.
+While Davis has written for the Seattle Weekly, City Arts, and The Stranger, “it’s never felt more like home than it has at the Emerald,” he said.

-Green understands his viewpoint.
+Green, 39, understands his viewpoint.
 He connects young writers to the managing editor for their first stories.
 Strong partnerships with Converge Media and Rainier Avenue Radio — Black-owned media outlets — enable them to share stories of the South End from the lens of people of color.
 Davis represents South Seattle Emerald on Converge Media’s show “Clap Back Culture” every Thursday at 7 p.m.

 Alvin Horn, an author and Emerald contributor, writes about the emotional impact of gentrification and violence in the area.
 For example, he writes about the history of violence in Skyway beginning with Native Americans being brutally removed from the area and traces it to current gun violence.
 The Emerald has given him the space to share perspectives that he believes would not be published by other outlets.
 By including history — with nuance and perspective — the online publication shows that the South End is not a monolith, Horn said.